ecassinelli/python_exercises/README.md

 # Python Exercices
-This repository contains several python exercises.
+This repository contains my solution for several python exercises from the book "The Python Workbook", by Ben Stephenson.

 ## List of Excercises